- Perform and record quality control and understand quality assurance systems.

 - Must have a MT, MLS or have, or be eligible for, a Bachelor’s degree in either Medical Technology or the biological sciences.

-- The candidate must be ASCP certified with Microbiology experience.
+- The candidate must be eligible for or already ASCP certified with Microbiology experience.

 - Continuing education is required yearly as well as completion of mandatory UMHS M learning requirements.